Status Quo

 NEW - Matt Letley -- drums, percussion (replaced Jeff Rich)

-- Rick Parfitt -- vocals, guitar, keyboards
+- Rick Parfitt (RIP 2016 -- vocals, rhythm guitar, keyboards

-- Mike Rossi -- vocals, guitar
+- Mike Rossi -- vocals, lead guitar

 - Andy Bown (solo efforts)